 h.
 The quality of sinter product is directly related to accuracy of the proportioning of raw mix.
-Belt Weigh Feeders are installed to control the accurate proportioning of Iron Ore, flux, mill scale, flue dust, lime dust, coke, in plant sinter return, Blast Furnace return in PKG-1 (Machine area) and 05 nos. of BeltWeigh Feeders of IPA makeare installed in PKG-2 (Raw Material area).
+Weigh Feeders and Belt Weigher are installed to control the accurate proportioning of Iron Ore, flux, mill scale, flue dust, lime dust, coke, in plant sinter return.